Why do we recommend home-cooking your pet's food?

 For example: If a raw carrot contains 4mg of Vitamin C and the body absorbs 70% of that nutrient from the raw carrot, the body is supplied with 2.8mg Vitamin C. However, if we cook that carrot and it loses 10% of its nutrients (now down to 3.6mg Vitamin C), but the body now absorb 85% of the nutrients, the body is supplied with 3.1mg Vitamin C. Cooking also decreases the bacterial content of food, which can be beneficial to many pets’ digestion and also increases the safety for handling food in your own kitchen.

 Can I purchase home-cooked food for my pet?

 Many people do not feel comfortable home-cooking their pets’ food for a variety of reasons- including time restraints, uncertainty in food choices, and concern for balancing diets.
 We want to make delivering the best possible nutrition for your pet as easy as possible!
-Dr. Carmack is excited to be working with Chef Greg Wilson to design a new service to do just that.
-Dr. Carmack will formulate the home-cooked diets and help you choose the best one for your pet, then Chef Greg will prepare the diet and deliver it fresh to your door every 2 weeks.
-We hope this new service will debut in the fall in Hampton Roads, but you can join the waitlist now to make sure you receive our exciting new announcements!
+Dr. Carmack is excited to be working with Chef Greg Wilson as they design a new service to do just that.
+Dr. Carmack formulates the home-cooked diets and help you choose the best one for your pet, then Chef Greg will prepare the diet and deliver it fresh to your door every 2 weeks.
+Check out www.doggybagdeliveryusa.com for all the information!